CyberHooves/HR-KiCad-sch/README.md

 # HR-KiCad-sch
-Schematic symbols used in HR projects
+Schematic symbols used in HR projects which were absent from the KiCad standard libraries.
+Please use symbols from the standard libraries instead of HR-KiCad-sch if/when they are included there in the future.